 What can I, as a parent, teacher or youth worker do?

-- Join the CyberSafeKids x LittleWoods Ireland CyberBreak 2021 and log off from all internet-enabled devices for 24 hours to have more time to talk to your family and friends.
-Sign up your family or school here.
+- ‘Disconnect to reconnect’ Join our CyberBreak 2022 and log off from all internet-enabled devices for 24 hours to spend quality time with your family and friends.
+Click here to sign up your family and/or school

-- Share this article with your friends and family to help raise awareness of CyberSecurity and help other parents and teachers to learn how to navigate the online world in a stronger, smarter and safer way.
+- Share this article with your friends and family to help raise awareness of CyberSecurity.

 - Follow our social media channels (Instagram, Facebook, LinkedIn, Twitter) for the latest CyberSecurity updates and most useful tips for parents, teachers and youth workers.